 Usually, yes.
 Inherited land is common across North Central Florida, and we regularly coordinate with title companies, heirs, and probate counsel so sellers can understand what has to be cleared before a Dixie County closing can happen.

-We do not treat larger parcels like standard retail lots.
+We don't treat larger parcels like standard retail lots.
 For acreage in Dixie County, we look at access, usable shape, nearby demand, title condition, and whether the land fits a real end buyer in or around Cross City.

 Yes.
 For vacant land, the APN is often the fastest way for us to identify the parcel.
 If you have the APN, county, and any basic background on the property, we can usually start reviewing the Dixie County land immediately.